 He murdered "Doc" Haggerty, Chicago Tribune, February 17, 1891

 The Whitechapel Club was started in 1889 by a small group of newspapermen in Chicago, Illinois.
 The club was named after the area in London where Jack the Ripper murdered his victims.
 It only lasted five years, ending in 1894.
 While the core of the club members were newspapermen, the club members included artists, musicians, physicians and lawyers.
-Some of the well known members of the club included Brand Whitlock, George Ade, and Finley Peter Dunne.
+Some of the well-known members of the club included Brand Whitlock, George Ade, and Finley Peter Dunne.

 The story of Bathhouse John.
 Chicago Tribune, May 24, 1953

-Billy Boyle's famous "chophouse in the alley," at 5 Calhoun Place, Chicago, known widely since 1875 among Bohemians of Chicago and those by other cities visiting Chicago, was closed on March 20, 1895 by its creditors.
-High rent, many "tabs," and a declining business have put an end to the noted "all night" resort.
+Billy Boyle's famous "chophouse in the alley," at 5 Calhoun Place, Chicago, known widely since 1875 among Bohemians of Chicago and those by other cities visiting Chicago, was closed on March 20, 1895, by its creditors.
+High rent, many "tabs," and a declining business have put an end to the noted "all-night" resort.

 Faro, Pharaoh, or Farobank is a late 17th-century French gambling card game.
-It is descended from basset, and belongs to the Lansquenet (card game) and Monte Bank family of games due to the use of a banker and several players.
+It is descended from basset and belongs to the Lansquenet (card game) and Monte Bank family of games due to the use of a banker and several players.
 Winning or losing occurs when cards turned up by the banker match those already exposed.
-It is not a direct relative of poker, but faro was often just as popular, due to its fast action, easy-to-learn rules, and better odds than most games of chance.
+It is not a direct relative of poker, but Faro was often just as popular due to its fast action, easy-to-learn rules, and better odds than most games of chance.
 The game of faro is played with only one deck of cards and admits any number of players.

 Finley Peter Dunne (1867-1936) was an American humorist and writer from Chicago.
 In 1898 Dunne published “Mr. Dooley in Peace and in War,” a collection of his nationally syndicated Mr. Dooley sketches.
-The first Dooley articles appeared when Dunne was chief editorial writer for the Chicago Post, and for a number of years he wrote the pieces without a byline or initials.
+The first Dooley articles appeared when Dunne was a chief editorial writer for the Chicago Post, and for a number of years, he wrote the pieces without a byline or initials.
 They were paid for at the rate of $10 each above his newspaper pay.

 A contemporary wrote of his Mr. Dooley sketches that "there was no reaching for brilliancy, no attempt at polish.
 The purpose was simply to amuse.
-But it was this very ease and informality of the articles that caught the popular fancy.
+But this very ease and informality of the articles caught the popular fancy.
 The spontaneity was so genuine; the timeliness was so obvious."
 In 1898, he wrote a Dooley piece that celebrated the victory of Commodore George Dewey over the Spanish fleet in Manila Bay—and this piece attracted national attention.
 Within a short time, weekly Dooley essays were syndicated across the country.

-In 1899, under the title Mr Dooley in Peace and War, a collection of the pieces was brought out in book form, received rave reviews from the critics, and was on the best seller list for a year.
+In 1899, under the title Mr Dooley in Peace and War, a collection of the pieces was brought out in book form, received rave reviews from the critics, and was on the best-seller list for a year.